 — Viola Davis losing out to Meryl Streep, despite it being kinda fun for that to screw up so many Oscar pools.

 — the absence of any sort of on-stage duel between the dual nominees for Best Original Song.

 — Lead Actor and Actress presenters speaking to each of the nominees, a new tradition that's well-intentioned but ill-realized.
 Unless they can rework their lines into their own words somewhat and get off the teleprompter — as Colin Firth seemed to do when honoring Meryl Streep — it's not worth the time and discomfort.

 — the robotic undertone to the microphones.

 — the fact that Hugo lost out on the big prizes to The Artist.
-I enjoyed The Artist a great deal, as I wrote last month, but as I wrote the month before last Hugo was a superlatively enchanting experience to me.
-Academy members who felt that Marty Scorcese finally got his gold for The Departed and may well be up for the honor again, preferring to celebrate an outsider's celebration of old Hollywood, okay, I guess; those who didn't even bother seeing Hugo because of some mistaken belief that it was a kids' movie (and a belief that even if it was it was therefore not worthy of Best Picture prestige), shame on them.
-Hugo was deserving of far more than just the so-called technical awards it took home, not that I belittle the artistry of that work in any way.
+I enjoyed The Artist considerably, as I wrote last month, but as I wrote the month before last Hugo was a superlatively enchanting experience to me.
+Academy members who felt that Marty Scorcese finally got his gold for The Departed and may well be up for the honor again, preferring to celebrate an outsider's celebration of old Hollywood, okay, I guess; those who didn't even bother seeing Hugo because of a mistaken belief that it was a kids' movie (or a belief that even if it was it was not worthy of Best Picture accolades), shame on them.
+Hugo was deserving of far more than just the so-called technical awards it took home, not that I belittle the craft of that work in any way.

 — Emma Stone's dress.